 Use the name field at the top to name your file.
 When you go to save your file later, it will auto populate this name into the “Save As” dialogue.
 This is also nice to have if you have multiple Photoshop files open at once, to help you tell them apart, and also to help if you have to recover any files.

 This means that you want to work at the largest size possible.
 But wait!
-Don’t go making a 10,000×8,000 pixel canvas—Photoshop file size has a significant impact on performance.
+Don’t go making a 10,000 by 8,000 pixel canvas—Photoshop file size has a significant impact on performance.
 If you’re using a large canvas and a textured brush, when you make a brush stroke it will lag significantly.

 So how do you decide what size to work at?

 Simple.
-Figure out how large you want to print.
-The largest I print is 11″x14″, so let’s calculate from there.
+Figure out how large you want to print and work backwards.
+The largest I normally print is 11″ by 17″, so let’s calculate from there.
 In order to print correctly, there are a couple other settings you’ll need.

-For now, input 11 for the width or height, and 14 for the other dimension.
-Be sure to choose “inches” from the drop downs.
+For now, input 11 for the width or height, and 17 for the other dimension.
+Be sure to choose “inches” from the drop down.

-The industry standard for printers is 300 dpi (dots per inch), or in this case, “pixels/inch.”
-This is the default option in the Resolution dropdown.
-So leave that one be.
+The industry standard for art prints or photographs is 300 dpi (dots per inch), or in this case, “pixels/inch.”
+(A side note: large posters or banners are usually less dpi.)
 I’m going to repeat this because it is super important: make sure your resolution is no lower than 300.
-You can work higher, but it’s really not necessary.
+You can work higher, but don’t go lower.
 These days, some printers can even print at 150 dpi, but they are the exception, not the rule.

 But wait, why use inches instead of pixels?